obinnadtq/Transportation_Routes/README.md

-This is a simple Django app that performs CRUD functions It creates, reads, updates and deletes Lines, Stops and Stations
+This is a simple Django app that performs CRUD functions.
+It creates, reads, updates and deletes Lines, Stops and Stations